markshapiro/graphql-db-projection/README.md

 # graphql-db-projection

 Creates object that describes what are the fields needed to fetch from db, in order to minimize fetched data.
-<br/>Supports lists, nested querries and fragments.
+<br/>Supports lists, nested queries and fragments.

 ## Installation